mahata/ktlog/README.md

 ## Project Overview

 This is an implementation of a blog platform, crafted using Spring Boot with Kotlin, and React with TypeScript.
+It's still under heavy development (meaning it's almost unusable right now).

 ## Prerequisites